neonevm/neon-evm.docs/glossary.md

 ---

 ### Cryptographic Hash
-A cryptographic hash function is a hash function which takes an input (or `message`) and returns a fixed-size alphanumeric string.
+A cryptographic hash function is a hash function that takes an input (or `message`) and returns a fixed-size alphanumeric string.
 The alphanumeric string is called the `hash value`, `message digest`, `digital fingerprint`, `digest` or `checksum`.

 ---